-I’m finally working my way through Julia Cameron’s brilliant book The Artist’s Way – a 12-week course (I’m doing the book version) that helps you unlock your creativity.
-I’ve been wanting to tackle this project for at least two years.
+My major project was working my way through Julia Cameron’s brilliant book The Artist’s Way – a 12-week course (I did the book version) that helps you unlock your creativity.
+I’d been wanting to tackle this project for at least two years.
 And guess what?
-It not only provides a structure for my mornings, I’m also having a fantastic time unleashing my creative self.
+It not only provided a structure for my mornings, I also had a fantastic time unleashing my creative self.

 However, it’s not just about exercising more regularly.
 This is an area with which you can experiment.
-I’ve been swimming for a couple of years now, and I’m still doing it regularly during this transition.
+Take advantage of classes conducted in your local park or swimming pool, for example.

 For me, reading fiction expands my feel for voice and style and lets me bring that to my own writing.
 But it can do more than that.
 Reading can unlock the wisdom of others and help you to pursue your dreams.